JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 57 - failed to switch to /tmp directory
+- 63 - failed to switch to /tmp directory.
-- 58 - failed to download ioncube loader
+- 64 - failed to download ionCube loader.
-- 59 - failed to extract ioncube loader
+- 65 - failed to extract ionCube loader.
-- 60 - failed to switch to /tmp/ioncube directory
+- 66 - failed to switch to /tmp/ioncube directory.
-- 61 - failed to copy ioncube loader to /usr/lib/php/ directory
+- 67 - failed to copy ionCube loader to /usr/lib/php/ directory.
-- 62 - failed to enable ioncube loader php extension
+- 68 - failed to enable ionCube loader php extension.

 #### examples: